awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-rds.md

 ## Downloading the JDBC Driver<a name="java-rds-drivers"></a>

-You will need the JAR file of the JDBC driver for the DB engine that you chose\.
+You will need the JAR file of the JDBC driver for the DB engine that you choose\.
 Save the JAR file in your source code and include it in your classpath when you compile the class that creates connections to the database\.

 You can find the latest driver for your DB engine in the following locations: